rafaelchaska/DVD-Rental-Project/README.md

-# 'TOP Films DVD Rental'
+# 'Top Films DVD Rental'

 ## Introduction
 I recently completed a number of certifications from Udemy, UC Davis, and Google that taught me how to use